Paulson02/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that deletes all the
+Write a script that deletes all